Humphreys County Vehicle Impound Guide

 Many people find themselves in a difficult financial situation after a DUI arrest.
 Here are some options if you're struggling to afford the impound fees:

-• Borrow from family/friends: Reaching out to loved ones for financial assistance is a common solution.
+• Contact a family member or friend: Reaching out to loved ones for financial assistance is a common solution.

 After Retrieval